-A Windows application is very much like a DLL with a single procedure called WinMain.
+A Windows application is very much like a DLL, except that only a single procedure is called: WinMain.
 Windows calls WinMain to start the procedure.
 The application usually has a standard structure, which lets it communicate with the Windows graphical environment.